wbazant/usefulpatches/src/articles/how-to-identify-plants.md

 ## Reference books

 If you are comfortable with the language of botany and are able to describe characteristics like shape of leaves in a specimen, you can consult a reference book. *New flora of the British Isles* is a standard comprehensive text in Britain and covers over 4800 plants, though mostly without illustration.
-You can see which libraries have it available [https://www.worldcat.org/title/new-flora-of-the-british-isles/oclc/1089411862](here through WorldCat).
+You can see which libraries have it available [here through WorldCat](https://www.worldcat.org/title/new-flora-of-the-british-isles/oclc/1089411862).